Virginia’s leading coal mine halts production amid COVID-19 pandemic

 “We have strived to implement all the [Centers for Disease Control and Prevention’s] recommendations that are possible while operating underground coal mines.
 Even though coal mining has been listed as an essential industry, at this time we feel we should temporarily idle production at all operations, for the safety of our employees and their families.”

-The company has been monitoring the pandemic and increased sanitation measures, among other steps, according to Pauley.
+The company has monitored the pandemic and increased sanitation measures, among other steps, according to Pauley.

 “We will continue to monitor the COVID-19 pandemic and resume normal operations when we believe it is safe to do so,” he wrote.

-DMME was told around 50 employees would remain at the Buchanan site, according to Tarah Kesterson, the agency’s spokeswoman.
+DMME was told that around 50 employees will remain at the Buchanan site, according to Tarah Kesterson, the agency’s spokeswoman.

 “The mine will keep the longwall mining section crew working this week,” she wrote in an email.
 “After that, only salaried staff will stay to maintenance the mine.
 They tell us they have 750-thousand tons of coal at their preparation plant and a small crew will load that coal onto trains weekly to fulfill orders.”